Any Next Manager Betting market on Betfair can be very erratic. And - in my view - should be treated with extreme caution.

 Tips I can give from my experiences trading this market are to be very careful, as you are effectively betting on - or trading - a market against people who know a lot more than you do.
 I believe it is the equivalent of playing cards against someone who knows your hand.

-I would generally always trade out in these circumstances because these kind of stories can happen when no one really has a clue who the next manager will be, so you can't always trust the story to be too accurate.
+I would generally always trade out in these circumstances.
+This is because these kind of stories can happen when no one really knows who the next manager will be.
+So you can't always trust the story to be too accurate.

-In these situations you can put a few quid up to back at 30, and then when it gets matched, you can put a few quid up to lay at 20.
-I have found you can usually place these bets at night, and they have been matched in the morning.
-Do this a few times and you can green up your book quite nicely, even without having a clue who will get the job.
+In these situations you can put a few quid up to back at 30.
+After that bet is matched, put a few quid up to lay at 20.
+I have found you can place these bets at night, and they have been matched in the morning.
+Do this a few times and you can green up your book quite nicely.
+Even without having a clue who will get the job.
 The risk is also fairly minimal, as you are only putting a few quid on to back first.

 In these instances I would always back first.
-The worst case scenario is then that the manager will drift in the betting, and you might lose your few quid you used to back him at long odds.
-If you lay the manager (at long odds) first, and he suddenly gets backed in, then you are going to be in big trouble.
+The worst case scenario is the manager will drift in the betting, and you might lose your few quid you used to back at long odds.
+If you lay at long odds first, and that suddenly gets backed in, then you're in big trouble.
 So always back first in theses scenarios!!!